jarvcol/CarnivalTestNg/README.md

 TC #2 is not exactly equal to manual case due to time limitations (is not validating Cruise summary,Cruise liner information, Cities information, Day by day summary, etc)

+Please check videos of execution, videos were recorded on quicktime.

-Please refer to videos for execution
+Please refer to manual test folder for test cases and evidences

+Remember to change the driver location on MyDriver class.